mhayashi1120/Gauche-net-twitter/README.md

 	current remaining uses for each of those resources within the current rate limiting window, and its expiration time in http://en.wikipedia.org/wiki/Unix_time epoch time .
-It also includes a rate_limit_context field that indicates the current access token context.
+It also includes a rate_limit_context field that indicates the current access token or application-only authentication context.
 You may also issue requests to this method without any parameters to receive a map of all rate limited GET methods.
 If your application only uses a few of methods, please explicitly provide a resources parameter with the specified resource families you work with.
+When using app-only auth, this method's response indicates the app-only auth rate limiting context.
 Read more about https://dev.twitter.com/docs/rate-limiting/1.1 REST API Rate Limiting in
 	v1.1 and /docs/rate-limiting/1.1/limits review the limits .